 ii General Data Protection Regulation

 As discussed in previous editions of The Mergers & Acquisitions Review, the General Data Protection Regulation (GDPR) was published in the Official Journal on 4 May 2016 and, as a regulation, it has had a direct effect in all EU Member States from 25 May 2018.
-The aim of the GDPR is to harmonise the data protection regime across the EU, replacing existing national laws based on the Data Protection Directive of 1995 (which is implemented in the UK through the Data Protection Act 1998).
+The aim of the GDPR is to harmonise the data protection regime across the EU, replacing existing national laws based on the Data Protection Directive of 1995 (which is implemented in the United Kingdom through the Data Protection Act 1998).
 Under the GDPR, the territorial scope of the EU data protection regime will be significantly expanded to apply to any organisation that offers goods and services to individuals in the EU (including those that are free of charge) or any organisation that monitors their behaviour.
 This means that a larger number of overseas businesses are likely to be affected.
 The GDPR also brings with it greater enforcement powers, and sanctions for non-compliance may lead to fines of up to 4 per cent of annual worldwide turnover or €20 million (whichever is greater).
 As under the current law, the GDPR will regulate the transfer of personal data to countries or companies outside the EU, providing formal mechanisms to permit international data flows.

 iii Prospectus Regulation

-One of the key changes that the New Prospective Regulation provides for is a simplified disclosure regime for small and medium-sized enterprises and secondary issuances.
+One of the key changes that the New Prospective Regulation provides for is a simplified disclosure regime for small and medium-sized enterprises (SMEs) and secondary issuances.
 For example, the reformed prospectus regime limits the inclusion of risk factors to those that are specific to the issuer of the securities and are material to making an informed decision.
 Risk factors will be divided into a limited number of categories and, within each category, the most material risk factor will need to be mentioned first.
 The summary of the prospectus will now be limited to seven sides of A4 paper when printed, and the requirement for the format to consist of five tables has been removed.
 While the new rules still require the summary to have a uniform format, it is less prescriptive both in terms of content and structure.
 The increased emphasis on uniformity and materiality should also reduce the cost of accessing European capital markets.

 While a handful of changes were implemented earlier, the New Prospectus Regulation came into full force on 21 July 2019.
-On 31 January 2019, the European Securities and Markets Authority (ESMA) published a new Q&A on the application of the Prospectus Directive and its implementing measures, which includes guidance on how the New Prospectus Regulation will apply in the event that the UK leaves the EU without a deal.
+On 31 January 2019, the European Securities and Markets Authority (ESMA) published a new Q&A on the application of the Prospectus Directive and its implementing measures, which includes guidance on how the New Prospectus Regulation will apply in the event that the United Kingdom leaves the EU without a deal.

 On 4 December 2019, ESMA published a report on the Prospectus RTS Regulation proposing minor amendments to the regulation.
-This was published in the Official Journal on 14 September 2020 and came into force on 17 September 2020.
+This was published in the Official Journal on 14 September 2020 and came into force on 17 September 2020.17

-On 10 January 2020, the EU's Fifth Money Laundering Directive (MLD5) implemented by the Money Laundering and Terrorist Financing (Amendment) Regulations 2019 came into force to address gaps in the transparency rules.
+On 10 January 2020, the EU's Fifth Anti-Money Laundering Directive (MLD5) implemented by the Money Laundering and Terrorist Financing (Amendment) Regulations 2019 came into force to address gaps in the transparency rules.
 The Fourth Money Laundering Directive (MLD4) and MLD5 are part of the European Commission's proposal to strengthen the fight against terrorist financing against the backdrop of the Panama Papers revelations in April 2016 and recent terrorist attacks.
 They apply to a wide range of businesses: in essence, any business deemed at risk of being involved in money laundering or terrorist financing.
-The aim of the directive is to 'ensure more transparency and help competent authorities to effectively detect criminal and terrorist financing flows'.
-The proposed amendments, which extend the scope of MLD4 even further, seek, among other things, to address the risks associated with prepaid cards and virtual currencies; broaden access to information on beneficial ownership; and to award further powers to financial intelligence units (FIUs), including a requirement for Member States to establish national central mechanisms allowing FIUs to better identify holders and controllers of bank and payment accounts and safe-deposit boxes.
+The aim of the directive is to 'ensure more transparency and help competent authorities to effectively detect criminal and terrorist financing flows'.19 The proposed amendments, which extend the scope of MLD4 even further, seek, among other things, to address the risks associated with prepaid cards and virtual currencies; broaden access to information on beneficial ownership; and to award further powers to financial intelligence units (FIUs), including a requirement for Member States to establish national central mechanisms allowing FIUs to better identify holders and controllers of bank and payment accounts and safe-deposit boxes.20

 i Treatment of mergers by the European Commission

 The trend of requesting significant volumes of internal documents as part of the merger notification has also continued, particularly in respect of more complex cases.
 The former Director General for Competition, Johannes Laitenberger, has noted that 'internal documents are important, because they can help us understand the plans that companies have for the future and make better decisions'.23

-ii Possible reforms to the EUMR
+ii Reforms to the EUMR

 i State aid